Wherever Dawn Bowman is, she makes it a point to check out the local post office.

 Frall Developers first became a landlord for the Postal Service in the mid-1970s, when the Woodbine post office leased a space from Frall in a shopping center owned by the company, Ms. Bowman said.

 At that time, Frall's main business was residential development.
 However, Frall's president, James Frey, became interested in developing post offices and the company secured contracts to build some local facilities.
-One of the company's earliest projects was the Glenwood post office in Howard County.
+One of the firm's earliest projects was the Glenwood post office in Howard County.

 For the new Mount Airy post office, the Postal Service selected a site at the northwest corner of Route 27 and Park Avenue, which is owned by Frall Developers.
 Once the necessary approvals are in place, the Postal Service will advertise for a builder to construct the new post office.

 The property is under review by Mount Airy's Planning and Zoning Commission and state agencies.